Spurs coach Popovich blasts President Trump | FOX Sports

 Popovich concluded his rant about Trump by decrying his inability to handle media criticism.

 ”It does boggle the mind how somebody can be so thin skinned,” he said. ”It’s all obvious, it’s about him.
-If anything affects him, if it’s Saturday Night Live or Hamilton, or she got three more million votes than you. `They’re illegal.’
+If anything affects him, if it’s `Saturday Night Live’ or `Hamilton,’ or she got 3 more million votes than you. `They’re illegal.’
 It doesn’t matter what it is, there’s a pattern there.
 And that’s dangerous.
-I’d like to have someone with gravitas, but he got there through the electoral college which is part of our system, and I hope he does some good things.
+I’d like to have someone with gravitas, but he got there through the electoral college, which is part of our system, and I hope he does some good things.

 ”There was a young lady on today who said, `I just wished he had gone up there and said something like, and I know I said certain things, or you know I would really like to bring the people who don’t feel, or I know some of you are scared.’
 But he can’t do that because bullies don’t do that.
 That’s why.”